Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 Additional resources: If you like to learn more about various genome sizes please visit this [link](http://book.bionumbers.org/how-big-are-genomes/)

+## Dancing Droplets ( pts)

+On Friday you participated in the Dancing Droplets activity.
+Use pictures, diagrams, or drawings as appropriate.

+.a.
+If you have two different droplets why do they chase each other?
+What other behaviors have you observed?

+.b.
+Why does the sharpie marker create a physical barrier?

+.c.
+To what extent were you able to realize increasingly autonomous behavior?

+.d.
+How good do we have to become at implementing these different frames of reference in order to engineer living matter?

 ## (Q3) Meet your Microbe (20 pts)